qmk/qmk_firmware/users/badger/README.md

 `brew cask install rectangle`

 ### ADJUST layer
-Access to all function keys as well as media controls and Quantum and keyboard settings.
+Access to function keys as well as media controls and keyboard settings.
 Some useful OS action keys are defined here as well.

+### Config layer
+Access to Quantum keyboard controls as well as RGB configuration.
+If audio is supported it would belong in this layer as well.